| News | Commercial Landowners | Drivers | Local Authorities

 • There are some gaps in the OCPI data

-• Existing initiatives show that opening data on basis of use cases is preferred to blanket openness
+• Existing initiatives show that opening data on the basis of use cases is preferred to blanket openness

-Making roaming the norm
+Making EV roaming the norm

 Recent News